qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/create_layers.rst

 tool to export multiple layers as a single DXF layers.
 It's accessible in the :menuselection:`Project --> Import/Export --> Export Project to DXF...` menu.

-The :guilabel:`DXF Export` dialog allows the user to:
+In the :guilabel:`DXF Export` dialog, you need to:

 * indicate the destination layer file;
 * choose the symbology mode and scale (see the `OGR Feature Styles
   <ogr_features_note>`_ note);
+* select the data :guilabel:`Encoding`;
-* select the encoding and CRS;
+* select the :guilabel:`CRS` to apply: the selected layers will be reprojected to the given CRS;
-* check the loaded layers to include in the DXF files or pick them from an existing :ref:`map theme <map_themes>`.
+* select the layers to include in the DXF files either by checking each in the table widget or automatically pick them from an existing :ref:`map theme
+  <map_themes>`.
+The **[Select all]** and **[Deselect all]** buttons can also
+  help to quickly set the data to export.

-  For each layer, you can choose a field whose values are used to split features in generated destination layers in the DXF output.
-You can also choose to
+  For each layer, you can also choose whether to export all the features in a single DXF layer or rely on a field whose values are used to split the features in generated destination layers in the DXF output.

+Optionally, you can also choose to:

-  |checkbox| :guilabel:`Use the layer title as name if set` and keep features
+* |checkbox| :guilabel:`Use the layer title as name if set` instead of the layer name itself;
-  grouped.
-* choose to only :guilabel:`Export features intersecting the current map extent`.
+* |checkbox| :guilabel:`Export features intersecting the current map extent`;
+* |unchecked| :guilabel:`Force 2d output (eg. to support polyline width)`;
+* |checkbox| :guilabel:`Export label as MTEXT elements` or TEXT elements.

 .. _figure_create_dxf: